-Published at Thursday, 11 May 2017 by Garland Berthier in Design, with total 29 drawings.
+Published at Thursday, 11 May 2017 by Garland Berthier in Design, with total 29 photos.

 Of course, if you love the look of a white kitchen but wanted to stray juuuust a little from the trending all-white kitchen, there are ways to do that with subtle color.
 Maintain the white feel with unadorned windows, marble countertop and backsplash, and a white farmhouse sink.
 Throw a pale grey-green color onto the cabinets, then accent with metallic hardware, fixtures, and accessories.
 The result is a kitchen that feels almost ethereal…without being completely white.

 Some kitchen peninsula designs are more storage-friendly than others.
 Most of them come with cabinets, but you can choose drawers, cubbies, or shelves instead.
 It is especially useful in open layouts, where it would benefit from display storage.
 For instance, a dining peninsula can look all the more impressive with glass tableware cabinets.